 A violinist of profound intensity and clarity, whose interpretations bridge the monumental works of Bach with the daring spirit of contemporary composition.

-Alina Ibragimova commands the stage not with flamboyance, but with a riveting, focused artistry that draws listeners into the very heart of the music.
-Born in Russia and raised in the UK from her early teens, she trained at the Yehudi Menuhin School and the Royal Academy of Music, forging a technique of impeccable purity.
-Ibragimova is known for her intellectual depth and emotional commitment, whether she is performing on a modern violin or a gut-string Baroque instrument.
-Her repertoire is vast, but she has garnered particular attention for her cycle of solo Bach sonatas and partitas, delivered with a raw, architectural power.
-Equally at home in challenging modern works, she collaborates closely with living composers, making her a complete musician of her generation, one whose playing feels both historically informed and vitally present.
+Alina Ibragimova performs with a focused artistry that pulls listeners into the music.
+Born in Russia and raised in the UK from her early teens, she trained at the Yehudi Menuhin School and the Royal Academy of Music.
+She plays with technical purity and emotional depth, whether on a modern violin or a gut-string Baroque instrument.
+Her repertoire is vast, but her cycle of solo Bach sonatas and partitas has drawn particular attention for its raw, architectural power.
+She also collaborates with living composers on challenging modern works, making her a complete musician whose playing feels both historically informed and present.

 1981–1996